gentrixalionya-a11y/Customers_Data_cleaning_project_sql./README.md

 This project focuses on cleaning and standardizing customer data using SQL.
 The goal was to identify and create a cleaner more consistent dataset for analysis.

 ## Data Cleaning tasks

-Identified and handled missing values
+Identified and handled missing values,
-Standardized customer name,email,city and country values Cleaned customer status
+Standardized customer name,email,city and country values, Cleaned customer status,
-Cleaned and handled duplicate records
+Cleaned and handled duplicate records,
-Standardized date formats
+Standardized date formats,
 Checked and corrected inconsistent data.

 ##SQL Skills Used.